SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

 We now analyze how the proposed \textsc{SC3D} framework behaves as we increase the maximum lag order $L$ in the framework.
 This analysis is not intended to compare scalability in terms of dimensions to other baselines models since most competing methods either do not explicitly model large lag orders or tend to be computationally infeasible beyond a small value of $L$.
 Instead, we aim to evaluate the robustness of SC3D to increasing temporal depths.
 We fix the number of variables to $d=8$ and time horizon $T=200$, and sweep over the lag order $L \in \{1,3,5,8,10\}$.
 We aggregated the results over five random seeds for each $L$.
 We plot the total SHD, along with the decomposition into lagged and instantaneous components.

-\cref{fig:shd_vs_L} shows that the total SHD increases gradually with an increase in $L$, reflecting the complexity of the underlying graph.
-The plot demonstrates smooth growth without any fluctuations, ensuring that our two stage screening process has controls the search space even as additional lagged dependencies are introduced.
-The instantaneous component remains under control for all values of $L$, indicating that the effectiveness of enforcing acyclicity only on the instantaneous block.
+\cref{fig:shd_vs_L} shows that the total SHD increases gradually with an increase in $L$, reflecting the larger number of the candidate temporal edges as $L$ increases.
+On the other hand, the majority of such increment comes from the lagged part, with the instantaneous part still being relatively stable during the entire sweep.
+This confirms that Stage~1 temporal screening continues to control the much bigger lagged search space, and enforcing acyclicity only on the instantaneous block on the instantaneous component remains numerically stable as additional lagged relationships are introduced.
 In general, the test demonstrates the scalability of \textsc{SC3D} with respect to the moderately large depth levels without numerical instability or significant deterioration in structure recovery.